BAkinmarin/filmreview/README.md

 As a user, I want to be able to read about the owner of the blog so that I can find out more about them.

+As a user, I want to be able to customise my experience of the blog by requesting a review of specific films.

 As a user, I want to be presented with a punchy but well presented list of films, so that I can choose the reviews I want to read in more detail.

 ### Site Admin